 Providing the highest quality learning experiences to over 20,000 students each year, all of our certified instructors strive to individually work with each student to ensure they completely understand and learn the course material.

 If your job requires you to take an HM-181 training course, let our certified professionals help you get the certification you need in no time.
-Contact us at 877-OSHA-NOW (674-2669) for details!
+Register today for our basic DOT HM 181 hazmat training course online and become certified when it’s convenient for you, or contact us at 877-OSHA-NOW (674-2669) for details!

 Group & Government Discounts

 On-Call 24/7 Remote Instructor Help